Induction cooking: Quicker, safer, cleaner

 To cool the electronic components underneath the glass ceramic, a fan is set in motion that can automatically turn itself on during cooking.
 It runs until the appliance is sufficiently cooled and then automatically turns itself off.
-Depending on the material and finish of the cookware, various other noises can be heard when the hob settings are on high, such as silent humming, whistling or chirping.
+Depending on the material and finish of the cookware, various other noises can be heard when the hob settings are on high, such as humming, whistling or chirping.
 If the heat is turned down during cooking, these noises can hardly be heard.
 At low settings, a quiet clicking can be heard that is caused by the electronic components.

 Because of the way induction cooking works, you need specific types of pots and pans.
 These have flat bases made of ferrous or “magnetic” metal, which is quite common on good quality cookware, and will have been labelled as suitable for use on Glass Ceramic Induction Hobs.

 You can tell if your pan is suitable for induction cooking if it has a coil symbol on the base, or if a magnet clings firmly to the pan’s underside.
 If you test a pan and the magnet only sticks loosely to the base, you may find the pan does not heat as effectively.